-The Program is proud of the accomplishments of our 20 graduates of the OTD for post-professional students degree program.
-Eight alumni hold faculty positions, five perform a blend of practice and research, four are advanced practitioners, two are rehabilitation managers and one is completing a postdoctoral fellowship.
+The Program is proud of the accomplishments of our more than 20 graduates who chose to pursue the OTD degree.
+Eight alumni hold faculty positions, five perform a blend of practice and research, four are advanced practitioners and two are rehabilitation managers.

 Mary Hildebrand, OTD ’07